scandyna/multidiagtools/README.md

 #### Install in a predefined location

+Note that this method is not recommanded for a system wide installation.

 To install the library in a non system place, i.e. defined above with CMAKE_INSTALL_PREFIX, the installation is: